-Electrical Service: Arrangements for access to existing service or to provide additional service to be made through the Supervisor of the Facility.
+Electrical Service: Arrangements for access to existing service or to provide additional service to be made through the Supervisor of the Facility and will be at the cost of the renter.

-Sportsfield Lights: Very high quality sportsfield lighting.
-(Level 3 Standard).
-Lights are computer controlled.
+Sportsfield Lights: High quality sportsfield lighting (Level 3 Standard) that is computer controlled.